70% of drivers are budgeting to keep a car on the road

 Effective budgeting can also help people avoid going into debt, and can be very useful if you're repaying existing debts.

-A spokesperson for thinkmoney commented: "If you know that budgeting isn't your strong point, you might find the thinkmoney Personal Account helpful.
+A spokesperson for thinkmoney commented: "If you know that budgeting isn't your strong point, you might find the thinkmoney Current Account helpful.
 It keeps the money you need for bills in a separate account, and the rest goes into an account which you can spend."

 "Another good way to save money is by shopping around.
 Drivers could get a better deal by switching insurance provider when their policy is due for renewal.
 Find out if we could help you to find a better deal on your car insurance.